BERT HOWE

 DIRECTORY AND CAPABILITIES

-Leveraging from approximately 5000 construction and design related expert witness designations, the Murdo, South Dakota Construction Expert Directory delivers a streamlined multi-disciplinary expert retention and support solution to construction claims professionals seeking effective resolution of construction defect and claims matters.
-BHA provides construction claims investigation, testimony, and support services to the nation's most recognized builders, risk managers, legal professionals, owners, state and local government agencies.
-Employing in house assets which comprise licensed general and specialty contractors, consulting civil engineers, NCARB certified architects, roofing, and building envelope experts, the construction experts group brings national experience and local capabilities to Murdo and the surrounding areas.
+Leveraging from approximately 5000 building and construction related expert designations, the Murdo, South Dakota Construction Expert Directory provides a streamlined multi-disciplinary expert retention and support solution to attorneys and construction practice groups concerned with construction defect, scheduling, and delay matters.
+BHA provides building related trial support and expert services to the industry's leading construction attorneys, Fortune 500 builders, insurers, owners, as well as a variety of public entities.
+Utilizing captive resources which comprise testifying architects, design engineers, construction cost and standard of care experts, licensed general and specialty contractors, the construction experts group brings national experience and local capabilities to Murdo and the surrounding areas.

 Construction Expert Witness News & Info